CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ---
 layout: default
-title: A Not So Fast Modulo
+title: A (Not So) fastMod
 ---

-# A Not So Fast Modulo
+# A (Not So) fastMod

 In performance, skepticism is your friend.
 When someone makes a claim, you ask for the numbers that support said claim.
 Likewise, when an result seems too good to be true, it may very well be.
 In this blog post we'll be re-examining the `fastMod` benchmarks from Chandler Carruth's CppCon 2015 talk titled ["Tuning C++: Benchmarks, and CPUs, and Compilers!
 Oh My!"](https://youtu.be/nXaxk27zwlk).
 What we'll focus on is whether the premise of the example is actually the one being tested by the benchmark.
-We'll do this by first re-collecting the performance numbers shown in the talk, then collecting a few more that show that the performance gains are largely coming from the synthetic input data, and would be an unwise optimization in many cases.
+We'll do this by first re-collecting some of the performance numbers shown in the talk, then collecting a few more that show that the performance gains are largely coming from the synthetic input data, and would be an unwise optimization in many cases.

 ## Links